wiredolphin/img2base64/README.md

 # img2base64

-Simple Python 3 GUI tool that allows to quickly get the string that represents the base64 encoding of an image file.
+Simple Python 3 GUI tool which allows to quickly get the string representing the base64 encoding of an image file.

 ### Usage ###